JMMC101/TJM_FB_RP/README.md

-Frostbites offical resource pack that all testers should use when play-testing

-unless your name is Alex and you modify it, then fair enough. ¯\\_(ツ)_/¯
+# Welcome to Frostbite's offical page!
+Remember that everything is a work in progress, if you are planning on reporting a bug or a glitch you have found, make sure you are on the recommended RP and Mods.
+> [!WARNING]

-REMINDER: Sodium will mess with the skybox, we suggest not using it.
+> Sodium will mess with the skybox, we suggest not using it.
--
--
--
--
--
--
--
--
--
--
+#

-# TJM Frostbite | Dev-Log 44 | 26/05/2025
+### TJM Frostbite | Dev-Log 44 | 26/05/2025
-Nothing much, me and Axa just like got armor working, i'll be coding them all now.
-Been working on some more secretive areas, I'd rather not spoil.
+Nothing much, me and Axa just like got armor working, i'll be coding them all now Been working on some more secretive areas, I'd rather not spoil.

-# TJM Frostbite | Dev-Log 43 | 11/05/2025
+### TJM Frostbite | Dev-Log 43 | 11/05/2025
 - Recoded horns to be less lag.
 - Recoded and added paintings.
 - Added Bundles and Book n' Quills.